Video Game: Far Cry 3: Blood Dragon

 Far Cry 3: Blood Dragon contains examples of the following tropes:

-Actionized Sequel: Even at the beginning of the game, Rex Colt is a lot more powerful than Far Cry 3's Jason Brody.
+- Actionized Sequel: Even at the beginning of the game, Rex Colt is a lot more powerful than Far Cry 3's Jason Brody.
 He can sprint about 25 mph (and swim even faster), has unlimited sprint, jumps higher and further than Brody, can fall hundreds of feet without taking any damage, and starts with most basic combat skills and takedowns already unlocked.
+Rex also has a lot more health (a maximum of 16 health bars, compared to Jason Brody's max of 6).
 The game also simplifies the gameplay a lot by doing away with the inventory and crafting system to focus more on the shooting.

-AI: Blood Dragons!
+: Blood Dragons!
 Unique and majestic killing machines that dominate the top rung of evolution's food chain!
-Press the button to kill it!
+Press the button to kill it

 AI: Congratulations!
 You have asserted your God-given right as a cyber-man by showing that endangered species who's boss!

 - Ambiguous Robots: The Blood Dragons might be a case of Mechanical Lifeforms... maybe.
 Their blood supercharges cybernetics, their bodies are covered in glowing Tron Lines, they shoot Eye Beams, and explode when they die, leaving no trace of a body.
 Almost every other animal in the game is some weird robo-animal hybrid too.

 - And Now For Something Completely Different: Unlike the main game, this game takes place in a cyberpunk version of the "distant future year" of...2007.
 Also, the retro-futuristic weapons and robotic enemies are all brand new, though the execution animations and overall gameplay remain the same.
 And then you start shooting zombies in a medieval castle for some reason and all bets are off!